marelab/rfid-door/README.md

 #### Flashing the device
 For a selfmade NF-DOOR pcb you need a USB to serial Bridge to flash the first Version.
 New Firmware Versions can then be updated by OTA (Over the Air Wifi Update) done with the web gui.
-If you bought the NFC-DOOR Hardware the ESP is already programmed with the firmware so you don't need the USB to serial adapter for flashing.
+If you bought the RFID-DOOR Hardware the ESP is already programmed with the firmware so you don't need the USB to serial adapter for flashing.
 On Windows you can use **"flash.bat"**, it will ask you which COM port that ESP is connected and then flashes it.
 You can use any flashing tool and do the flashing manually.
 The flashing process itself has been described at numerous places on Internet.

 #### Self building With PlatformIO